mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

-## Conclusion

-As this chapter is ongoing this conclusion is in draft form.
-Feedback on what to include in this chapter conclusion is welcome.

-- the place of this chapter in the narrative of the thesis
-- the limitations or questions arising that may be addressed in the following chapter.
--

-**limitations/ further work**

-This work invites exploration of related issues of
-- inclusion as a lens

-The final chapters aims to address this with  recommendations for facilitators and researchers.
-The scope of the applicability is addressed as the findings of this thesis can inform the wider debate of how to best support project based learning in wider domains.
-Specifically the use of concrete design frameworks and step-based iterative project in scaffolding PBL.

 <!-- Chapter four outlined a design narrative where tools were chosen and adapted by myself and Participants in response to local context.
 Chapter five explored the emerging organisational unit of GDPs, and how they were used as meditational strategies.   -->